INITI-Playground/initi-playground-docs/docs/setup/advanced-sensor-calibration.md

 <br />

-Now that the sensor is successfully calibrated, it's time to move on to the next step: connecting your Initi Playground to the internet.
+Now that the sensor is successfully calibrated, it's time to move on to the next step: connecting your INITI Playground to the internet.
 This will enable you to access updates or download new games.
 Proceed to the [next section](connecting-to-the-internet.md) for detailed instructions on how to connect your system to the internet.

 ----